harness/developer-hub/release-notes/continuous-delivery.md

 #### New features and enhancements

-- Harness will enable Overrides (V2) in your accounts and migrate your existing Overrides (V1) to the new V2 experience.
+- Harness will enable Overrides (V2) in your accounts and migrate your existing Overrides (V1) to the new V2 experience on 20 April, 2024.
 Contact [Harness Support](mailto:support@harness.io) for queries or assistance regarding the migration.

 #### Fixed issues